 I asked her what she knew about Belarus.
 She shrugged her shoulders.
 ‘Lukashenko and that woman who leads the opposition’, she replied.’
-They are allied with Russia, aren’t they?’
+Belarus is allied with Russia, isn’t it?’

-Pointing out that there are nearly ten million other people, most of whom do not feel allied with Russia, is a pointless exercise because this is the impression most people get from mainstream Western media.
+Pointing out that, besides Lukashenko, there are nearly ten million other people, most of whom do not feel allied with Russia, is a pointless exercise because this is the impression most people get from mainstream Western media.
 Rarely is there focus on what Belarus really is, much less the point that Belarus has had its own unique historical path, much of it, bloody.
 Let me summarise.

-In World War 2, up to 30% f the population perished.
-At the beginning of World War 1, the people of Belarusian soil were made homeless and starving by the Russian scorched earth policy in 1914.
-Up to 50% died during the Russian retreat in the face of Napoleon in 1812.
+In World War 2, up to 30% of the population perished.
+Earlier, at the beginning of World War 1, the people of Belarusian soil were made homeless and starving by the Russian scorched earth policy in 1914in order to impede the German advance.
+Earlier still, up to 50% died during the Russian retreat in the face of Napoleon in 1812.
 In the Swedish wars of the 18th century, locals died en masse.
 These tragedies happened because they were on the fault-line between invaders from the West and an Eastern Empire where the lives of normal people were merely dispensable cogs in a war machine.

-This became evident in August 2020 when hundreds of thousands of people gathered to demonstrate.
-They greeted strangers with smiles and hugged policemen who were standing by looking menacingly at them.
+This became evident in August 2020 when hundreds of thousands of people gathered to demonstrate across the country.
+The demonstrators walked the streets together with an energy and sense of purpose unknown in authoritarian societies.
+They greeted strangers with smiles and hugged policemen who were standing and looking menacingly at them.
 Neighbours who hardly knew each other held parties and impromptu music shows in the courtyards of apartment blocks.
 None of this had ever happened in the history of this area because, up to then, the state had the monopoly on initiating all forms of entertainment.
-They feared spontaneity as a threat to their rule.
+Indeed, the authorities feared spontaneity as a threat to their rule.
 In the summer of 2020, people found the heady freedom of grass-roots activity.

 However, once Putin announced his support for Lukashenko, the police grew more brutal.
 They beat protesters, imprisoning or killing those they saw as a threat.
 The courts were free to condemn people for trivial offences or for no offence at all.
 The huge powerful state machine reacted violently against any show of red and white, the flag of an independent Belarus, which had long been discouraged by the authorities in favour of the official flag colours of Red and green.
 The reaction of the authorities has increased to preposterous proportions.
 They arrested people who wear red and white clothing or hang their red and white cloths to dry in their balconies.
-When we left our homes, we had to check our colours, lest we be arrested and fall into the hands of the viscous police.
+When we left our homes, we had to check our colours to make sure we weren’t wearing this colour combination.
+To do so would attract the attentions of the authorities, risking arrest and fall into the hands of the viscous police.

 However, while the imprint of those August demonstrations against the President is now firmly embedded in the Belarusian psyche, the rest of the world seems to have forgotten that they ever happened.
-To those who underwent police custody and the brutality that went with it, and for those who are still there, the question, ‘why don’t you fight them?’ is as naïve as it is grotesque.
+To those who underwent police custody and the brutality that went with it, and for those who are still there, for those who lost their jobs for participations in the demonstrations, the question, ‘why don’t you fight them?’ is as naïve as it is grotesque.